kveretennicov/iisproxy/README.txt

 8)  Uncheck "Verify that file exists"
 9)  Click "Ok" three times to return to IIS Manager
-10) In the directory, create a file web.config with the following content, replacing {URL} with the URL of the back-end site
+10) In the directory, create a file web.config with the following content, replacing {URL} with the URL of the back-end site.
+Note that the URL must not have any path component, or a trailing slash.

 <configuration>
     <appSettings>